Decoupling Data Layouts from Bounding Volume Hierarchies: Case Studies

 \subsection{Improving Locality for Discrete Oriented Polytopes}

 The choice of bounding volume introduces another axis of physical layout decisions, as seen in prior work for spheres ~\cite{hubbard2002collision, palmer1995collision, kim1997fast}, axis-aligned bounding boxes (AABBs) ~\cite{howard2019quantized, vaidyanathan2016watertight, cohen1995collide, cline2006lightweight}, oriented bounding boxes (OBBs) ~\cite{woop2014hair, gottschalk1996obbtree, eberly2002dynamic}, k-ary discrete oriented polytopes (k-DOPs) ~\cite{kavcerik2024sah, coming2007velocity, klosowski1998efficient}, and hybrid variants~\cite{larsson2009bounding, kavcerik2025sobb}. ~\citet{kavcerik2024sah} demonstrate that separating 14-plane discrete oriented polytope (DOP-14) bounding volumes into two arrays improves traversal performance by enabling independent memory access patterns; this is illustrated in~\Cref{figure:dop14}.
 Their work introduces a novel culling strategy where they first check the AABB planes of the bounding volume (Line~\ref{line:dop14-planes02}), and only test planes 3--6 (Line~\ref{line:dop14-planes36}) if warranted~\cite[Sec 4.4]{kavcerik2024sah}.
 The authors implemented separate traversal algorithms: one for the AoS layout that loads and checks all seven planes at once, and another for the SoA layout that processes separated planes.
-Our layout language can express the latter transformation with a single modification: inserting the \code{---} construct to convert AoS to SoA layouts within a group (Line~\ref{line:dop14-soa}).
+Our layout language can express the latter transformation by enclosing these fields in a new group (Line~\ref{line:dop14-soa}).
 Fields \code{lo1}, \code{hi1}, \code{c0}, and \code{c1} correspond to these AABB planes occupying the first array, and are accessed immediately during traversal.
 Fields \code{lo2} and \code{hi2} reside in a separate array, and are accessed only when the finer-grain intersection test is needed.

 This case study demonstrates \sys{}'s ability to express seemingly complex transformations in a concise manner.
 Additional changes, e.g., laying out planes in AoSoA for vectorization, can also be readily explored without requiring the traversal to be rewritten. \sys{} cleanly separates the logical bounding volume specification (which planes comprise a DOP-14) from the physical organization (which planes are co-located in memory).
 This separation facilitates exploration of alternative bounding volume representations that yield significant performance implications.